spryker/spryker-docs/_includes/pbc/all/manage-in-the-back-office/log-into-the-back-office.md

 Your password is now updated.
 To log in, enter the new password in the login form.

-## Log in with a third-party account
+## Log in with a single sign-on

-If single sign-on is configured in your project, you can log in with a third-party account as follows:
+If SSO is configured for the Back Office, you can log in with a third-party account as follows:

 1. In the login form, click **Login with {Third-party service name}**.
     This opens the third-party sign-in page.
 2. Sign into the third-party system by entering your username and password.

 This logs you in and opens the Back Office home page.

-**Tips and tricks**

-<br> After you log in with a third-party account, a Back Office account with the same email address is created in the system.
-To use that account to log into the Back Office, [reset the account's password](#restore-a-back-office-password).
-After you reset the password, you can [log into the Back Office as a regular user](#log-in-with-a-back-office-account).